kedhar4512/propertyops-selenium-tests/README.md

 # PropertyOps — Selenium E2E Suite (JavaScript)

-This project is a **professional automation suite** aligned with the job requirement:
+This project is a **automation suite**:
-> “Write tests and fix existing tests in the automated testing suite” (Selenium preferred)
+> “Write tests and fix existing tests in the automated testing suite”

 It uses:
 - `selenium-webdriver`